 Eric is married to Terri Eros, a graduate of King University, Bristol, TN where she earned a BA in Economics.
 She works in administration and human resources.

 Eric’s daughter Erica received a Bachelor of Music in Music Education (magna cumme laude) from the University of Tennessee, and served as a squad leader in the “Pride of the Southland Marching Band.”
-Erica is completing her Master’s Degree in Music Education at the University of Tennessee and hopes to work as a Band Director/Music Educator.
+Erica also received a Master’s Degree in Music at the University of Tennessee and hopes to work as a Band Director/Music Educator.

-Eric recently authored and self-published “Misfits, Pioneers, and Mission”a book about his ministry journey, and the book challenges readers to enliven in the church, a renewed focus on, local mission, engaging hospitality, nimble/flexible formation, and the development of creative and entrepreneurial approaches to evangelism in the 21st century.
+Eric recently authored and self-published “Misfits, Pioneers, and Mission”a book about his ministry journey.
+The book challenges readers to enliven in the church, a renewed focus on local mission, engaging hospitality, nimble/flexible formation, and the development of creative and entrepreneurial approaches to evangelism in the 21st century.

 Eric’s hobbies include: flying, flight instructing, playing guitar, cooking, and fishing.
 Eric holds the rank of Major in the USAF Auxiliary (CAP) and serves as the Region Chaplain for the Southeast Region.
-Eric supervises the ministry of the Chaplains and Character Development Specialists throughout the the following Wings: Mississippi, Alabama, Georgia, Tennessee, Florida, Puerto Rico, U.S. Virgin Islands.
+Eric supervises the ministry of the Chaplains and Character Development Specialists in the following Wings: Mississippi, Alabama, Georgia, Tennessee, Florida, Puerto Rico, U.S. Virgin Islands.

 Eric also holds an FAA Commercial Pilot Certificate, with Multi and Single Engine Airplane, Instrument ratings.
 He also holds an FAA “Gold Seal” Certified Flight Instructor Certificate, Airplane – Instrument.
 Eric continues to serve as an active Mission Pilot flying local disaster relief and search and rescue missions.
 He also conducts flight instruction and cadet orientation flights.

-Eric is a priest in the Episcopal Church.
-Eric is the Rector of St. Monica’s Episcopal Church, Naples, FL and you can learn more about St. Monica’s, by visiting the church’s website click here.
-Eric also serves as the Dean of Naples Deanery (2018).
-Eric also serves as a member of the Standing Committee of the Episcopal Diocese of Southwest Florida (elected 2018).
+Eric is a priest the Episcopal Church, and serves as Rector of St. Monica’s Episcopal Church, Naples, FL.
+(Learn more about St. Monica’s click here).
+Eric also serves as the Dean of Naples Deanery (2018), and is a member of the Standing Committee of the Episcopal Diocese of Southwest Florida (elected 2018).